CentreForDigitalHumanities/I-analyzer/documentation/Making-a-release.md

 ## Deploy on production

-Check your list of configuration changes and update the deployment module, if needed.
+Check your list of configuration changes and update the deployment configuration, if needed.

 Deploy the `master` branch on the production server.